eshromanch/ITmedicus-Solutions/README.md

 ### Search screen

 The search screen allows users to search for images by title, subtitle, or date.
 The user can enter a search term in the search bar, and the app will display a list of images that match the search term.
 The user can tap on an image to view it in full screen.

-### Database

-The app uses a SQLite database to store the images.
-The database contains a table called `images` which has the following columns:

-- `id`: The unique identifier for the image.
-- `title`: The title of the image.
-- `subtitle`: The subtitle of the image.
-- `image_url`: The URL of the image.
-- `created_at`: The date and time the image was created.

 ### Testing